chrisforbes/gitbot/readme.txt

 	`--socks`
 		Connects via a SOCKS5 proxy on localhost:1080.
 This is useful for tunneling through SSH if you need to do that.
+	`--whisper`
+		Responds to commands directly to user, rather than in the channel.
+Still posts updates to channel.

 BUGS
 	Various cases could be interpreted more cleverly -- rebases,